 How to Landscape With Pressure Treated Wood

-Pressure-treated wood is produced to endure weather and ground contact without rotting. ...
-Pressure-treated wood provides a long-lasting walkway.
+Pressure-treated wood is produced to endure weather and ground contact without rotting.
+When installed with a proper base, treated wood can last...